Vevo teams with KERV for shoppable CTV ad formats

 Chief Innovation Officer

-Marika holds a Bachelor’s in Advertising from The University of Texas at Austin, which she achieved while also participating as a former D1 collegiate athlete.
+Marika holds a bachelor’s degree in advertising from The University of Texas at Austin, where she was also a Division I collegiate athlete.
+Hook ’em.